QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 USBTMC devices
 ==============

+..
+This section seems out of place.
+..
+It does not follow from the rest of the tutorial and seems to be about troubleshooting.
+..
+Maybe move this to a Troubleshooting page?
+..
+Also, it is currently a sub-header of "Managing background processes", which seems incorrect.

 Connecting with USBTMC devices on Windows can be tricky.
 Make sure you have libusb1 and pyvisa installed. https://pypi.org/project/libusb1/ and https://pypi.org/project/PyVISA/ (and perhaps pyvisa-py).